 Colour: Yellow over black wings

-Recently resprayed, the car is for restoration
+Recently resprayed, the car is for completion of the restoration

 Click on any photo to start a slide show

 Weather proof storage for this car is as seen, but the owner is feeling obliged to vacate this huge barn and sell this car, due to the host farmer’s desire to clear his barn, relating to his advancing age.

 Hood frame being repaired.
 Lovely Bleriot lamps.
 Tool tray in the rear compartment